monofuel/handheld/readme.md

 - add photos of printed prototype to github!
 - come up with a good name
 - make a BoM
-- address fixes for model
+- address fixes for model listed in `main.scad`
 - automate building stl's for individual parts of model
 - polish and share software setup scripts
 - put on thingiverse